alexisrsantos/GuatemalaRemittances/README.md

 Here, we provide the code and data needed to replicate our study of remittances in Guatemala published in [Economic Letters](https://www.sciencedirect.com/journal/economics-letters).

 ## Citation
 > Santos-Lozada, Alexis R. and Cuxil, Ernesto (2025).
-The effects of the COVID-19 pandemic on Remittances in Guatemala: A Causal Impact Analysis.
+The effects of the COVID-19 pandemic on Remittances in Guatemala: A Causal Impact Analysis. *Economic Letters*.

 ## Authors
 Santos-Lozada, Alexis R. $^{1}$ and Cuxil, Ernesto $^{2}$